MadDinosaur/ISEP-LAPR2/docs/SprintC/US4/US4.md

 **AC2** The receptionist must select the categories of the parameters to be chosen must be chosen from all possible categories for that test type

+**AC3** NHS code must have 12 alphanumeric characters.

+**AC4** Test code must be a sequencial number with 12 digits.

 ### 1.4.
 Found out Dependencies

 A receptionist must be already registered, revealing a dependence with US7.
 There is a dependence with US3 as a Client must be already registered.
-There is also a dependence with US9 and US10 since the receptionist must select the parameters available for a test.
+There is also a dependence with US9, US10 and US11 since the receptionist must select the parameters available for a test.

 ### 1.5 Input and Output Data